raytheonbbn/tak-ble/ble-forwarder-atak/README.md

-BLE Forwarder ATAK Plugin
+TAK CAD ATAK Plugin

 _________________________________________________________________
 PURPOSE AND CAPABILITIES

-A plugin to forward ATAK data over BLE
+An ATAK plugin for disseminating information related to incidents and responders to those incidents.

 _________________________________________________________________
 STATUS